A Personal Injury Lawyer for Philadelphia and All of Pennsylvania

 Will you keep our communications confidential?

 Yes, I will.
-It is my solemn duty as an attorney to keep all of our conversations strictly confidential, except to the extent that you give me explicit permission to divulge information.
-This duty is enforced by the professional ethical obligations that apply to all lawyers as well as state law.
+It is my solemn duty as a personal injury attorney to keep all of our conversations strictly confidential, except to the extent that you give me explicit permission to divulge information.
+This duty is enforced by the professional ethical obligations that apply to all car accident attorneys as well as state law.

 It’s the Strength of Your Claim That Matters, Not the Size of Your Bank Account